Opened 19 years ago

 If I'm reading this tech note correctly (http://dev.mysql.com/doc/refman/5.0/en/example-foreign-keys.html), that's the wrong syntax to use.
 The correct syntax is this one:

-integer AUTO_INCREMENT NOT NULL PRIMARY KEY,
+idinteger AUTO_INCREMENT NOT NULL PRIMARY KEY,

-integer NOT NULL,
+system_script_idinteger NOT NULL,

-datetime NOT NULL,
+execution_timedatetime NOT NULL,

-integer NOT NULL,
+periodinteger NOT NULL,

-foreign key (system_script_id
+foreign key (system_script_id) referencessystem_script(id)

 );